Zephyrogomphus lateralis

 It inhabits streams and rivers in south-western Australia.

 Zephyrogomphus lateralis is a medium-sized, dark brown dragonfly with brown and cream markings, and a lilac colouring on the side of its body.

+Etymology

+The genus name Zephyrogomphus is derived from the Greek ζέφυρος (zephyros, "west wind"), combined with Gomphus, a genus name derived from the Greek γόμφος (gomphos, "peg" or "nail").
+The name refers to the genus being found originally only in south-western Australia.

+The species name lateralis is derived from the Latin lateralis ("of the side" or "lateral"), possibly referring to the spots or bands on either side of the thorax.